na-na-hi/renget/archive/mpcs.md

 ### Argo [OC] [Male] [Furry] [Femboy] [NSFW Streamer]

 >**Argo** *is a 22 year old kobold.
 He's a streamer who masturbates on camera for big donations.
 He's a laid back NEET, and an all around chill guy to hang with... when he isnt horny?!?!*
->Argo was a character request from a cool dude on my server.
-They're sweet and super cool :love:
+>*Argo was a character request from a cool dude on my server.
+They're sweet and super cool*

 Formatted with: Scrip+Boostyle
 [Json](https://files.catbox.moe/jho6i6.json)